 At HIU we want you to succeed.
 An expert Admissions Advisor will walk you through your enrollment process and be available for you throughout your degree.
-You can reach an advisor at any time via email at email@example.com or by phone at (305) 448-7454.
+You can reach an advisor at any time via email at firstname.lastname@example.org or by phone at (305) 448-7454.
 We can assist with your enrollment process, guide you through the application, answer all your questions regarding your program, forms, fees, and how to get started.
 We can also evaluate and transfer records of prior education, if applicable.
-Your Admissions Advisor is uncharged of connecting you with your Academic Representative.
+Your Admissions Advisor is in charge of connecting you with your Academic Representative.

 Tuition must be paid on time according to the terms specified on the Enrollment Agreement.
 In the case of extenuating circumstances, students should consult their Admissions Advisor.